sumit-bisht25/Python-journey-2026/01_basics/Day8_functions.md

 * A function performs a task.
 #### example: print("hello") displaysh'hello' to screen.

-*A function contains the code to perform a task.
+* A function contains the code to perform a task.
 To use this code, you just need to call the function.
-####Example: print("hello") [ we are calling 'print' function]
+#### example: print("hello") [ we are calling 'print' function]

 * As an example, the print() function contains hundreds of lines of code with all the instructions needed to take a message, process it and display it on the screen.